telefonicaid/fiware-glancesync/doc/users_manual.rst

 A new feature is to synchronise regions registered at different keystone servers.
 A group of regions sharing a keystone server (and therefore the same credentials) is a 'target'.
 The 'master' target is mandatory and is the master region's group.
 Each target has a section in the configuration file and may have its own parameters (every parameter described in this document about the ``master`` region may be inside any other target section), but the only mandatory is ``credential``.
 Any parameter filled in the special section ``[DEFAULT]`` acts as a default value for each other section.
 To overwrite a default value, simple use '=' with a value (e.g ``dontupdate=``)

-A region is full specified as target:region, but 'master:' may be omitted.
+A region is full specified as *target:region*, but *master:* may be omitted.

 Parallel sync
 _____________